Skip to main content

 What are the Healthy Homes Standards in New Zealand?

-The Healthy Homes Standards were introduced by the New Zealand government to ensure rental properties are warm, dry, and safe for tenants.
-They cover five key areas: heating, insulation, ventilation, moisture and drainage, and draught stopping.
-As a self-managing landlord, it's your legal responsibility to meet every one of these standards.
+The Healthy Homes Standards were introduced by the New Zealand government to keep rental properties warm, dry, and safe.
+They cover heating, insulation, ventilation, moisture ingress and drainage, and draught stopping.
+As a self-managing landlord, your job is not only to tick a compliance box once.
+It is to keep those systems working as weather, wear, and tenant use expose weak spots.

 The five Healthy Homes Standards explained